 Source Protection Committee Member Replacement & Re-appointment

-SPC members are appointed (or re-appointed) for a 3-year term.
-The roles and responsibilities of SPC members during this implementation phase of the Source Protection Plan are shown on the Source Protection Committee Roles & Responsibilities web page.
+The roles and responsibilities of the SPC members can be found on the Source Protection Committee Roles & Responsibilities web page.

 Every member of the Source Protection Committee is required to read, acknowledge and sign a “Code of Conduct (COC) and Conflict of Interest (COI) Policy for Members of the Source Protection Committee” (shown below).